 Based on our discussions and observations, it is our conclusion that the implementation of the BMPs at Burncoat is generally effective.
-The univents were generally free of significant dust and visible oil leakage.
+We recommend that areas observed with missing caulk receive an application of non-PCB caulk sealant, and that areas noted to have moderate dust accumulation be cleaned in accordance with "Practical Actions for Reducing Exposure to PCBs in Schools and Other Buildings" guidance.